 In the two studies reported above, we applied two different approaches to assess whether young children understand that joint activities entail joint commitments.
 In the first study, when an adult partner unexpectedly interrupted a play situation with the child, 3-year-olds tried to re-engage her back into their game or waited for her to restart playing more often when they had established a joint commitment to play together and played on their own more often when they had not.
-In the second study, 3- and 4-year-old children acknowledged their leaving to their partner more often when they had not.
+In the second study, 3- and 4-year-old children acknowledged their leaving to their partner more often when they had established a joint commitment to play together than when they had not.
 Children thus showed an emerging understanding of the obligations inherent in joint commitments to act jointly.